CoreyNeumeier/uwu-translator/README.md

 # uwu-translator

-This is a bot that takes user input and spits out the result in "furryspeak", "uwu", or a similiar degererate pet name.
+This is a bot that takes user input and spits out the result in "furryspeak", "uwu", or whatever you would call the language of degeneracy.